Elisha-Tetteyfio/corona-data/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- The design was inspired by [this design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) by Nelson Sakwa
 ## 📝 License

 This project is [MIT](./LICENSE) licensed.